delet-dis/delet-dis/README.md

 ### Hi there, I'm Igor - aka [delet-dis][website] 🖖🏼

-## I'm a Schoolboy and Junior Frontend-developer!
+## I'm a Schoolboy and Junior Frontend and Android developer!
 - 🇷🇺 I'm from Russia, Tomsk
-- 👨🏻‍💻 I’m currently working on a [Second "Fullstack Developement" task][second-fsd-task]!
+- 👨🏻‍💻 I’m currently done working on a [visual novel task][visual-novel]!
-- 👨🏻‍🎓 I’m currently learning JS, Webpack, Java and Kotlin 📚
+- 👨🏻‍🎓 I’m currently learning Java, Kotlin, JS and Webpack 📚
-- ✅ 2020 Goals: Keep exploring front-end, Android programming and pass exams for admission to the university.
+- ✅ 2021 Goals: Keep exploring Android programming and pass exams for admission to the university.

 ### ☎️ Connect with me: